Anas-Odeh/BioVision/README.md

 ## 🤝 Contributing

 We welcome contributions from the scientific community!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:
 - Adding new applications
 - Improving existing models
 - Dataset contributions